 1.3.4 A musician signed up for 6:30am, 7:00am, or 7:30am (first time of the day) have the option, if they choose, to start playing earlier at the spaces where it is permitted to play starting at 6:00am.

-1.3.5 A musician loses their reservation if they are more than 30 minutes late, with exception.
-He space then becomes free and any musician may play.
+1.3.5 A musician loses their reservation if they are more than 30 minutes late, with no exceptions.
+His space then becomes free and any musician may play.
+This rule does not apply to “étoiles du métro” spots.

 1.3.6 A musician who anticipates being late by no more than one hour, must indicate the expected time of arrival on the list, just before his name.
 Those who wish to leave for a short break (between 5 – 20 minutes) must make a note on the list in order to maintain their priority for the given time.